Official-Satyam-Tiwari/Numerical_Analysis_using_SciLab/README.md

 Unit 8 : System of 2nd Order Differential Equations
 Unit 9 : Using Scicos/Xcos

+#Note
+!
 Programming in progress, all data still not uploaded...